morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 -----

-[4] Chipset is not available to USB adapter makers yet (as far as we know).
-Driver went into Linux kernel 6.7:
+[4] The driver for USB and PCIe went into Linux kernel 6.7.
+USB adapters should be available sometime this year.

 https://lwn.net/Articles/939966/